 How to Get Teams Interested in You

 Like most of the problems you may encounter, most of them are solved by just playing the game more and performing better each game.
-This is one of the main ways of getting traded to a team you want to play for.
+If you’re wondering how to get traded in NBA 2K22, this is one of the main ways of moving to a team you want to play for.

 This can be a long process as through a few experimentations, a big performance only gives you a slight bump in interest.
 For example, I dropped a 60-point game while dropping 12 dimes and shot 83% from the field.